NSF FASTRAC Scholarships for Computer Science or Electrical & Computer Engineering Majors

 Are you an incoming first-year undergraduate student planning to major in Computer Sciences or Electrical and Computer Engineering?
 New York Institute of Technology is offering eligible applicants a scholarship—$9,500 for freshman year and an additional $9,000 per year until graduation, for a total $36,500—through its Financial and Academic Support to Retain and Advance Completion (FASTRAC) program.

 This National Science Foundation funded program is designed to support students in need of financial aid enrolled in either Computer Science, B.S. or Electrical and Computer Engineering, B.S. program.
-The first FASTRAC Scholars cohort begins Fall 2019 at our New York City campus.
+The first FASTRAC Scholars cohort began in Fall 2019 at our New York City campus.

 FASTRAC Scholars will receive enhanced academic support to help them succeed in their math-intensive majors and in preparation for tech careers.
 Each scholar will be assigned a faculty mentor for the entire program.
 The enhanced curriculum will include high impact instructional practices, collaborative learning, and real-life projects.
 In addition, students will develop professional competencies through engineering design challenges, hackathons, and internships.